planetfederal/workshops/tutorials/lidarkml/src/index.rst

 .. image:: ./img/oregon.jpg
    :width: 98%

 The data is collected into individual "LASZIP" files, of about 70MB in size each.
-For simplicity we're only going to use one tile, but there's no reason you could not use multiple tiles for this example.
+For simplicity we're only going to use one file, but there's no reason you could not use multiple files for this example.

 .. image:: ./img/lidar_area.jpg
    :width: 98%

-The `NOAA data directory <http://www.csc.noaa.gov/htdata/lidar1_z/geoid12a/data/1171/>`_ includes all the tiles as well as a shape file that provides a spatial index of where each tile is.
+The `NOAA data directory <http://www.csc.noaa.gov/htdata/lidar1_z/geoid12a/data/1171/>`_ includes all the files as well as a shape file that provides a spatial index of where each file is.

-The tile we are going to use covers both a residential and commercial area of Medford.
+The file we are going to use covers both a residential and commercial area of Medford.

 .. image:: ./img/lidar_tile.jpg
    :width: 98%

-**Download** LIDAR tile `20090429_42122c8225_ld_p23.laz <http://www.csc.noaa.gov/htdata/lidar1_z/geoid12a/data/1171/20090429_42122c8225_ld_p23.laz>`_ now.
+**Download** LIDAR file `20090429_42122c8225_ld_p23.laz <http://www.csc.noaa.gov/htdata/lidar1_z/geoid12a/data/1171/20090429_42122c8225_ld_p23.laz>`_ now.

 .. note::